SAURABH200301/Task-Management-app/README.md

 2: CORS is used to allow web browsers to make requests to different domains\
 3: dotenv: to store the URL of mongoDB for .env file\
 4: express: It simplifies web development by providing easy routing, middleware handling, and HTTP request/response management.\
-5:  Express Validator is a middleware library for Express.js that provides a set of validation\
+5:  Express Validator is a middleware library for Express.js that provides a set of validation.\
 6:  jsonwebtoken: to create the token using a code and password\
 7:  MongoDB and Mongoose: for MongoDB\
 8: Nodemon: is devDependencies to run the server\